RayYH/assembly-practice/src/registers/README.md

 So, in practice the segment registers in protected mode are used to store indexes to the `GDT`.

-Several operating systems such as Windows and Linux, use some of these segments for internal usage. for instance Windows x64 uses the `GS` register to access the TLS (thread local storage) and in Linux it's for accessing cpu specific memory.
+Several operating systems such as Windows and Linux, use some of these segments for internal usage. for instance Windows x64 uses the `gs` register to access the TLS (thread local storage) and in Linux it's for accessing cpu specific memory.

 ## `times`

-The `TIMES` prefix causes the instruction to be assembled multiple times.
+The `times` prefix causes the instruction to be assembled multiple times.
 This is partly present as NASM's equivalent of the `DUP` syntax supported by MASM–compatible assemblers, in that you can code:

 ```nasm
 times 64 db 0
 ```

 ## More Readings

 + [Assembly - Registers](https://www.tutorialspoint.com/assembly_programming/assembly_registers.htm)
 + [Carry Flag, Auxiliary Flag and Overflow Flag in Assembly](https://stackoverflow.com/questions/19301498/carry-flag-auxiliary-flag-and-overflow-flag-in-assembly/19301682)
 + [How are the segment registers (fs, gs, cs, ss, ds, es) used in Linux?](https://reverseengineering.stackexchange.com/questions/2006/how-are-the-segment-registers-fs-gs-cs-ss-ds-es-used-in-linux)